kubefleet-dev/kubefleet-cookbook/approval-request-metric-collector/README.md

 ```

 The script performs the following:
-1. Pulls the `approval-request-controller` image from your ACR
+1. Configures the controller to use the approval-request-controller image from your ACR
-2. Verifies that required kubefleet CRDs are installed
+2. Verifies that required KubeFleet CRDs are installed
-3. Installs the controller via Helm with the custom CRDs (MetricCollector, MetricCollectorReport, ClusterStagedWorkloadTracker, StagedWorkloadTracker)
+3. Installs the controller via Helm with the custom CRDs (MetricCollectorReport, ClusterStagedWorkloadTracker, StagedWorkloadTracker)
 4. Verifies the installation

 ### 5. Configure Workload Tracker